2007 United States Grand Prix

-The 2007 United States Grand Prix (formally the 2007 Formula 1 United States Grand Prix) was a Formula One motor race held at the Indianapolis Motor Speedway in Speedway, Indiana, in the United States on 17 June 2007.
+The 2007 United States Grand Prix (formally the 2007 Formula 1 United States Grand Prix) was a Formula One motor race held at the Indianapolis Motor Speedway in Speedway, Indiana, in the United States on June 17, 2007.
 The 73-lap race was the seventh race of the 2007 FIA Formula One World Championship and was won by McLaren-Mercedes driver Lewis Hamilton.
 His teammate, Fernando Alonso, finished the race in second position whilst Ferrari driver, Felipe Massa, completed the podium by finishing third.
 This was the debut race of the future four time world champion Sebastian Vettel with BMW Sauber F1 Team.

-The race was Formula One's final visit to Indianapolis, after an eight-year period.
+The race was Formula One's final visit to Indianapolis, after an eight-season period.
 The event was removed from the 2008 calendar a few months later and Formula One did not return to the United States until November 2012, at the Circuit of the Americas.

 Report

 Background

-Robert Kubica's big crash at the Canadian Grand Prix resulted in the season's first driver change.
+Robert Kubica's massive crash at the Canadian Grand Prix resulted in the season's first driver change.
 Although Kubica passed the medical examination and did not seem to show any ill effects, the FIA medical delegate decided it would be best to rest him for the weekend, and not risk another concussion so close to the previous one.
 He was replaced in the BMW Sauber team by Formula Renault 3.5 Series championship leader, 19-year-old German Sebastian Vettel, who made his Formula One debut at the Indianapolis circuit.